Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

       create graphs and diagrams that highlight the salient properties of the data set.
-    - An appropriate data transmission method, as a Python function, that can transform the data into any format required by other external tools.
+    - An appropriate data transmission method, as a Python function, that can transform the data into any format required by any external tools.